webrtc-for-the-curious/webrtc-for-the-curious/content/docs/04-securing.md

 #### Cipher
 Cipher is a series of steps that takes plaintext to ciphertext.
 The cipher then can be reversed so you can take your ciphertext back to plaintext.
 A Cipher usually has a key to change its behavior.
 Another term for this is encrypting and decrypting.

 A simple cipher is ROT13.
-Each letter is moved 13 characters foward.
+Each letter is moved 13 characters forward.
 To undo the cipher you move 13 characters backwards.
 The plaintext `HELLO` would become the ciphertext `URYYB`.
 In this case the Cipher is ROT, and the key is 13.

 #### Plaintext/Ciphertext
 Plaintext is the input to a cipher.
 Ciphertext is the output of a cipher.

 #### Hash
 Hash is a one way process that generates a digest.
-Given a input it generates the same output every time.
-The output is not be reversible, a hash input shouldn't be guessable from an input.
+Given an input it generates the same output every time.
+The output is not reversible, a hash input shouldn't be guessable from an input.
 Hashing is useful when you want to confirm that a message hasn't been tampered.

 A simple hash would be to only take every other letter `HELLO` would become `HLO`.
 You can't assume `HELLO` was the input, but you can confirm that `HELLO` would be a match.